 Definition of hand range

 The "hand range" is the range of hands an opponent can have.
-Depending on our position, our "hand range" will vary.
-Obviously, a player will not play all the hands he receives.
-He will make a selection.
-Several elements will help him make his selection.
-His starting position is one of these elements.
-If you are the first player to speak (the UTG position), you will play a smaller range of hands.
-If everyone has been lying down to us on the button, we will have a larger fan.
-If a player has already made an 3bet in the hand, we will have a smaller range of hands to play.
+Depending on our position, our hand range will vary.
+Obviously, a player won't play all the hands he receives.
+He'll make a selection.
+Several factors will help him make his selection.
+His starting position is one of them.
+If you're the first player to speak (the UTG position), you'll play a smaller range of hands.
+If everyone else has folded to us on the button, we'll have a wider range.
+If a player has already made a 3bet in the hand, we'll have an even smaller range of hands to play.

-One of the essential skills of the poker player is to properly evaluate the "hand range" of his opponents.
-Why is this important?
+One of the most important skills a poker player can have is the ability to assess his opponent's hand range.
+Why is that?
 Because it tells him which hands he can play.
-For example, if we evaluate in a specific situation that a player will only have 5% of the hands in his hand range, we know that he will be very strong.
-And in order to face that range, we will want to have a small range that is very strong too, otherwise, in the long run, we will lose money.
-It's also important to make sure that our hand range is not too obvious for our opponents to guess, and to do that, we'll have to swing it.
+For example, if we estimate that in a given situation a player will have only 5% of the hands in his hand range, we know he'll be very strong.
+And to face this range, we'll want to have a very strong small range too, otherwise, in the long term, we'll lose money.
+It's also important to make sure that our hand range isn't too easy for our opponents to guess, and to do that, we'll need to balance it well.